ulises/quickfix-mode/README.md

 ``(require 'quickfix-mode)``

-To add the erlang handlers simply load the file:
+To add the erlang (or python) handlers simply load the corresponding file:

 ``(load-file "/path/to/quickfix-mode/quickfix-erlang.el")``

+or

+``(load-file "/path/to/quickfix-mode/quickfix-python.el")``

 ### Marmalade ###